MARKETING ANALYTICS2025-10-13

 This scoring, however, does not take into account the quality of the post or the nature of your target market.

-So, as an alternate, you can use one of several models that take into account the different channels, channels with different costs and create a multi-variate attribution model.
+So, as an alternative, you can use one of several models that consider different channels, their varying costs, and create a multivariate attribution model.
 But before that…..

 Here are some of the advantages of digital marketing attribution modeling:

-- It can be used for marketing strategy making
+• It can be used for making a marketing strategy

-In order to understand how to create a marketing attribution model you need to first familiarize yourselves with the following concepts:
+In order to understand how to create a marketing attribution model, you need to first familiarize yourself with the following concepts:

 Segmentation, Value Proposition, Customer Journey.